 Q: What should I bring with me to the exam?

 A: It is crucial that you bring an identification document (valid passport, authenticated student ID-card, or personal ID-card).
 You do not need to bring any pens and pencils, as all materials will be provided for you during the exam.
-Mobile phones will be turned off and isolated in a corner of the exam room.
+Mobile phones will be turned off and collected in a corner of the exam room.
 You may choose to take something to eat and drink with you for the time before the actual exam starts.
 Water will be provided during the exam.

 Q: When does the exam start?